Drama (DRAM) Courses

 DRAM 380 Theatre Design (3) Study of elements of scenic and lighting design for the stage.
 Production of renderings, models, elevations, and plots.
 Work on mainstage and/or studio production.
 Pre: DRAM 264, and art & physics courses required for PARTS degree in Technical Theatre.

-DRAM 383 Japanese Theatre & Performance (3) This course introduces the performance traditions in Japan, ranging from rituals to dance and theatre-traditional art forms such as kagura, noh, kyogen, kabuki, bunraku, to modern theatre after Japan's Westernization.
-Through readings and visual materials, students will observe the historical development of Japanese theatre and other performing art forms, from the ancient period to contemporary.
-At the same time, students are required to examine the Japanese art forms from the anthropological and sociological perspectives.
-The unique aspects of Japanese art forms-fusion of daily behavior, cultural appropriation, and intercultural elements-will be considered.
-Students also look at the role of performing arts and its preservation (like transmission of skills from generation to generation).
-Pre: ENG 100, 100T, 100H, ESL 100, or 100T.
-(Same as JPNS/JPST 383) (Attributes: GAHP, HPP)
+DRAM 383 Japanese Theatre & Performance (3) This course introduces the performance traditions in Japan, ranging from rituals to dance and theatre-traditional art forms such as noh/kyogen, kabuki, bunraku, to modern theatre.
+Students examine the Japanese art forms from the anthropological and sociological perspectives.
+(Same as JPNS/JPST 383) (Attributes: DH, GAHP, HPP)

 DRAM 387 Performance Education (3) In this course, the students are guided through the process researching, writing, rehearsing and performing a series of educational and entertaining presentations that deal with science and Hawaiian culture.
 Presentations will be shared with the general public in a museum theater setting at Imiloa Astronomy Center of Hawaiʻi.
 Course may be repeated once for credit.
 Pre: COM 251 or DRAM 171 or DRAM 221 or instructor's consent.
 (Same as COM 387)